Translating graphs of functions

 so

-1. Shift left C units
+1. Shift horizontally C units

 2. Squeeze horizontally b units